DineshK3012/Invoice-Filter-Program/README.md

 -> The program is fetching all the invoice data from the JSON file named 'invoices.js' using fetch function and then passing it to a function to display the data on the invoice table in front-end.

 * Filtering Approach
--> To filter the program, added a onchange event listener is added to all the fields in the filter section which basically call a function named as 'filter'.
+-> To filter the data, added a onchange event listener to all the fields in the filter section which basically call a function named as 'filter'.

 * filter() function
 -> The function first takes all the values of the fields in the filter section to filter out the data.
 To filter out the data it basically add a class named as 'hide'(which basically sets its display property to none) to the unnecessary rows to show only the required rows.

-Why hiding rows?
+* Why hiding rows?
 -> Because, in this approach we only have to add/remove a class to the rows and we save alot of time in rewriting the whole data from scratch in the table.

 * Sort Data According To Headers